A study group for psychotherapists

 According to C.G.
 Jung: Very many theories are needed before we can get even a rough picture of the psyche’s complexity.
 It is therefore quite wrong when people accuse psychotherapists of being unable to reach agreement even on their own theories.
 Agreement could only spell one-sidedness and desiccation.
 One could as little catch the psyche in a theory as one could catch the world.
 Theories are not articles of faith, they are either instruments of knowledge and of therapy, or they are no good at all.
 (CW16, 198)

 The group is led by David Henderson, PhD.
-He is a member of the Association of Independent Psychotherapists and the British Association for Psychoanalytic and Psychodynamic Supervision.
+He is a member of the British Psychotherapy Foundation, the British Jungian Analytic Association and the British Association for Psychoanalytic and Psychodynamic Supervision.
 He is a Senior Lecturer in Psychoanalysis at the Centre for Psychoanalysis, Middlesex University.

 If you are interested in exploring the possibility of joining this group email David Henderson at firstname.lastname@example.org or phone 020-8365 4628.